Gloria Hemingway: Gender identity

 While she was sometimes open with the media about her struggles with gender dysphoria and had been seen in women's clothing numerous times, Hemingway's public persona generally remained male, as she never gained the acceptance of her family or society, and repeatedly attempted conversion therapy.
 Using the name Gregory, she gave interviews about her father as late as 1999.
 In July of that year she attended events marking the centenary of Ernest Hemingway's birth in Oak Park, Illinois.
 She also spoke at the dedication of the Hemingway-Pfeiffer Museum in her mother's family home in Piggott, Arkansas, when it opened on July 4, 1999.

 In addition to bottom surgery, Hemingway had breast implant surgery on one breast and then had it reversed; the autopsy and police report both noted the presence of breasts.
 She was increasingly seen in women's attire in public; yet, she also frequented a local tavern dressed as a man, presented as what a patron called "just one of the guys", though they knew about her feminine identity and persona and were not bothered.

 On September 24, 2001, Hemingway wore a black cocktail dress to a party and used the name Vanessa; she did not become drunk and was regarded as noticeably happy by friends, many who had never been introduced to her as a woman before.
 Hemingway also stated that her gender-affirming surgery was the best thing she had ever done.
-Arrested the next day, she first gave the police the name Greg Hemingway, then changed it to Gloria and was detained in the Miami-Dade Women's Detention Center, where she died five days later.
+The next day, Hemingway was arrested for indecent exposure and resisting arrest after walking nude in Key Biscayne.
+She first gave the police the name Greg Hemingway, then changed it to Gloria and was detained in the Miami-Dade Women's Detention Center, where she died five days later.